Standards, Data Models and Ontologies

 Data models and exchange standards for structuring, querying, and sharing clinical and health data across systems and institutions.

-• CDISC provides clinical trial data standards (SDTM, ADaM, CDASH) for regulatory submissions.
+• CDISC (Clinical Data Interchange Standards Consortium) provides clinical trial data standards for regulatory submissions.

-• HL7 FHIR (Fast Healthcare Interoperability Resources) is mandated by EHDS for EHR exchange.
+• HL7 FHIR (Fast Healthcare Interoperability Resources) is the EHDS-mandated standard for EHR exchange.

-• OMOP CDM is the OHDSI Common Data Model for federated observational health research.
+• OMOP CDM (Observational Medical Outcomes Partnership Common Data Model) is the OHDSI model for federated observational health research.

-• openEHR is a semantic EHR specification built around reusable archetypes and templates.
+• openEHR (open Electronic Health Record) is a semantic EHR specification built around reusable archetypes and templates.

 Clinical classification and coding